How To Avoid Online Guard Card Training Scams

 5) Are the checkout pages secure?

 Webpages that ask for your credit card information should be protected by an SSL certificate.
-Always check the address bar of your browser for a little padlock.
-This lets you know that the information you enter will be submitted over a secure, encrypted connection.
+You can check the address bar of your browser for a little padlock.
+This lets you know that the information you enter will be submitted over an encrypted connection.
+Any company that sells security guard training should, at the very least, be able to secure your personal information, so always look for the padlock on checkout pages.

 It only takes a minute or two to avoid a Guard Card scam